 - Backup your data!
 Chances are, that apart from the expenses for a new phone this accident also upset you because of all the stuff that's stored on your phone.
 We store a significant portion of our lives on these devices!
 That's why you should make sure you back up your files – and Koofr helps you with that.

-Once you get your free Koofr account with 2GB of storage and install the Koofr mobile app, your media files are automatically backed up in Koofr cloud storage.
+Once you get your free Koofr account with up to 10GB of storage and install the Koofr mobile app, your media files are automatically backed up in Koofr cloud storage.
 Pretty cool right?
 And you can also store any other important files on Koofr – they will be safe and secure no matter where you take your phone.
 We're not recommending dropping it in a pool again, but if it does happen, it will be much less of a disaster!

 Want to talk to us?
 Join us on the Koofr subreddit!